gsoules/MkDocs/digital-archive/docs/technology/linux-server.md

 -   Paste the IP address in the text field next to the `Search for IP` button
 -   Click the button

+To block an IP address:

+-   Scroll to the `csf - Quick Actions` section
+-   Paste the IP address in the text field next to the `Quick Deny Button` button
+-   Type `do not delete` in the comment field.
+-   Click the button

+To view all blocked IP address:

+-   Scroll to the `csf - ConfigServer Firewall` section
+-   Click the `Firewall Deny IPs` button to view the `etc/csf/csf.deny` file
+-   When done, click the `Return` button at the bottom of the page

+Note that each time a new entry is added to the `csf.deny` file, the oldest entry gets deleted.
+You can prevent that from happening by adding `do not delete` as the comment for the blocked IP.
+This trick is documented in the comments at the top of `csf.deny`.
+The default maximum number of entries is 200, but you could increase it by clicking the `Firewall Configuration` button and changing the value of `DENY_IP_LIMIT`

+To see which IPs are hitting domains:

+-   Open a WHM Terminal window
+-   Type `cd /var/log/apache2/domlogs` and press Enter
+-   Use the `ls` command to see the logs
+-   Use `cat`, `tail`, or the nano editor to view one of the logs

+You can also open cPanel and run the Metrics > Raw Access tool where you can download the current and archived logs as a `.gz` file.

 ### Edit the crontab file